 Splash Mountain tells the story of Br’er Rabbit, who goes off in search of adventure and finds it along with hungry Br’er Fox and Br’er Bear.
 The ride takes you on a little over a half-mile adventure splashing through swamps, caves, and backwoods bayous before climaxing in a five-story plunge and Br’er Rabbit’s triumphant return home.

-What to Expect Thrill Wise: Throughout the 11-minute ride, you will encounter 3 lifts and 5 drops, most of them are mild except for the last 5 story drop.
+What to Expect Thrill Wise: Throughout the 11-minute ride, you will encounter 3 lifts and 5 drops, most of them are mild except for the last big Splash Mountain 5 story drop.
+The 45-degree drop takes your breath away but the view right before the drop is amazing!

 - FastPass+ Available: Yes